Skip to Content

 Instructions

-2. Make some vanilla frosting, either with homemade buttercream or mix together canned frosting and powdered sugar until thick.
+• Make some vanilla frosting, following our recipe, or mix together canned frosting and powdered sugar until thick.

 Notes